 The shock of simply getting your pet to the vet after a traumatic incident may leave you shaking.
-Because of the nature of these injuries, vets move fast, and you may have to make quick decisions without thinking.
-If your pet has been seriously wounded, surgery will probably be necessary, and they are very common at most facilities, so keep heart.
-The following actions will be taken:
+Because of the nature of these injuries, vets move fast, and you may have to make quick decisions.
+If your pet has been seriously wounded, surgery will likely be necessary, and they are very common at most facilities, so keep heart.
+This is what you can expect:

 - First, the vet and vet techs will be ready for you due to your phone call.
-Upon your arrival, your pet will be assessed in triage quickly.
-If the techs have cause for concern, your pet may be admitted immediately to stabilize their vital signs (heart, respiratory rate, blood pressure, body temperature).
+Upon your arrival, the vets will assess your pet quickly.
+If the techs have cause for concern, they may admit your pet immediately to stabilize their vital signs (heart, respiratory rate, blood pressure, body temperature).
 Treatments to help stabilize pets include oxygen, intravenous fluid therapy, and intravenous pain relief.

 - The veterinarian will then examine your pet, and they will discuss with you any tests, treatment, and ongoing care.
-At this point, it’s also likely you will be given an estimate for the cost of the surgery (if needed) and the entire visit.
+At this point, it’s also likely the hospital staff will give you an estimate for the cost of the surgery (if needed) and the entire visit.

-- Surgery will likely take place if it’s urgent and necessary, and this may take some time.
+- Surgery will likely happen quickly if it’s urgent and necessary.
 The surgeon will advise you on the type, length, goals, and risks of the procedure.
-Reminder: pets will have some of their fur clipped or shaven to make sure that the surgical area is as clean and free of microorganisms as possible.
+Pets will have some of their fur clipped or shaven to make sure that the surgical area is as clean and free of microorganisms as possible.

-- In most cases, if the pet is stable and in good condition to travel, pets are transferred back to their regular vet once they’re open (usually the next working day).
-There can still be a hospital stay at either facility, though, with an overnight staff taking care of your pet.
+- In most cases, if the pet is stable and in good condition to travel, they are transferred back to their regular vet once they’re open (usually the next working day).
+There can still be a hospital stay at either facility, though, with an overnight staff caring for your pet.

-- Finally, the discharge day!
-Upon transfer or discharge, you’ll receive your pet’s full clinical history and an invoice that details all the tests and treatments given.
-Usually the ER will fax or email this information to your regular vet, but getting an extra copy is good advice for on-top-of-it pet parents.
+- Finally, the discharge day.
+Upon transfer or discharge, you’ll receive your pet’s full clinical history and an invoice detailing all the tests and treatments given.
+Usually, the ER will fax or email this information to your regular vet, but getting an extra copy is wise for pet parents.

 Cost of emergency treatment

 While emergency surgery is essential, it is also expensive, usually totaling over $1,000.
-Emergencies can happen to any pet, regardless of the situation, breed, or species, and pet insurance was crafted for these exact moments.
+Emergencies can happen to any pet, regardless of the situation, breed, or species, and pet insurance is designed for these exact moments.
 Anna was reimbursed $1,312 of the $1,646 bill for Tippy: “Healthy Paws was great through the whole process.
-I was so relieved that I’d signed up with them: they checked in with me and Tippy to see how she was doing, and sent me a check that covered a large portion of her medical expenses.
-For me, getting Healthy Paws was so, so worth it and I have peace of mind knowing I have it still.”
+I was so relieved that I’d signed up with them: they checked in with me and Tippy to see how she was doing and sent me a check that covered a large portion of her medical expenses.
+For me, getting Healthy Paws was so, so worth it, and I have peace of mind knowing I have it still.”

 The value of pet insurance

 Pet insurance can save you thousands of dollars if your pet gets sick or injured unexpectedly.
 For as little as $25/month for dogs and $15/month for cats, the investment in pet insurance can save you up to 90% of vet bills and help you say yes to life-saving medical treatments.
-It’s important to note that pet insurance doesn’t cover pre-existing conditions, so the sooner you sign up your pet the better.
-Getting a free quote is quick & easy.
+It’s important to note that pet insurance doesn’t cover pre-existing conditions, so the sooner you sign up your pet, the better.
+Getting a quote is quick and easy.